gutfeeling/djangohero/README.md

-#DjangoHero : Django and Heroku for lazy humans
+#DjangoHero
 <img src="https://github.com/gutfeeling/djangohero/blob/master/logo/djangohero.png" alt="djangohero logo" width="200">

 ## Description

-DjangoHero automates the process of starting a new Django project on Heroku.
-It sets everything up for you, so that you can start working on your project immediately without worrying about Heroku specific details.
+Starting a Django project using DjangoHero will

+1. Set up the Django project using best practices.
+2. Make the Django project live on the cloud (Heroku) immediately.
+3. Provision a database on the cloud (Heroku postgres) and connect your appication to it.

+Best part : all of this happens with a single command under a minute without any input from your side.
+This is as good as plug and play gets.

 ## Example

-To start a Heroku app called `my_app` running an empty Django project called `my_django_project`, complete with a database, you need a single commnd.
+To start a Heroku app called `my_app` running an empty Django project called `my_django_project`, complete with a database, we need to run the following command.
+Try it out, it works like a charm.

 ```
 djangohero deploy --app=my_app --database my_django_project
 ```

-## Why?
+## Why is this useful?

-Creating a Django app on Heroku usually requires the following steps (you don't have to read all of them):
+Creating a Django app on Heroku usually requires the following steps (you don't have to read all of them, just notice how many there are):

 1. Create a Django project using `django-admin startproject`.
 2. Modify the Django project to conform to best practices outlined in